 The Founder of Aikido - Morihei Ueshiba O-sensei (who was declared by Japan a sacred national treasure) - was a calligrapher of dynamic proportions.
 He is a good example of why Shodo is viewed not only as a martial art but as one of the most difficult.
 O-sensei was able to produce tremendous power in his calligraphy yet his brushstrokes reveal a gentle dynamism.

 It is not easy to control the soft hairs of a brush with the loading and unloading of ink to produce something clean and bright.
 A Zen Brush piece may be finished with one stroke done in one breath.
 To practice in this way is to cultivate one's clarity and brightness by connecting one's entire being with the energy of nature.
 This is the Way of Zen Brush.

-Zen Brush classes take place monthly - typically on the first Sunday of the month - from 4-6pm.
+Zen Brush classes take place monthly - typically on the first Sunday of the month.

 We meet at Aiko's co-directors beautiful backyard garden in Claremont and brush at outside tables.
 (Of course we're inside in difficult weather.)